 Recline.
 Use it as a standing desk.
 Use it as a standard sitting desk.
 Take video calls upside down.
 The Altwork Station is designed to make every work task ergonomically sound and breathless comfortable.

-At a hefty $5,900 price tag, the Altwork Station represents a significant investment in the way intended users work.
+At a hefty $5,900 price tag, the Altwork Station represents a significant investment.